top of page

 bio

-Dr Stacey Chimimba Ault (she, her, dr.) is the founder/CEO of the Race and Gender Equity (RAGE) Project, a nonprofit organization that works to harness the power of individual and collective transformation through healing, education, advocacy and research.
-The RAGE Project provides direct services to Black youth and community members and hosts a youth healing and co-working space in Sacramento.
-The RAGE Project, LLC also provides anti-racism & restful leadership coaching and consulting.
-RAGE creates spaces that create change.
+In addition to founding and leading Restful Leadership, Dr. Ault is also the founder/CEO of the Race and Gender Equity (RAGE) Project, a nonprofit organization that works to harness the power of individual and collective transformation through healing, education, advocacy and research.
+The RAGE Project advances the wellbeing of Black youth through providing an infrastructure of support to individuals and organiations working to create change.
+RAGE creates spaces that create change, and hosts a youth healing and co-working space in Sacramento, CA, and provides pop-up wellness and rest spaces around the country.
 Learn more about the Race and Gender Equity Project here.

 Dr. Ault's research focuses on Critical Post Traumatic Growth specifically uplifting the power and beauty of Blackness, resistance, joy, and healing.
 CPTG uses Critical Race Theory to examine, identify and complicate our understanding of Post Traumatic Growth, recognizing in communities of color, both trauma and triumph are persistent, not “post”.
 Her current research project explores the intersections of race, rest, leadership and liberation.